The Dirty Truth About Utility Climate Pledges

 A drawing of a chart, with a skull superimposed over a one red column, with a smaller light blue column next to it.

-A checkmark -- a symbol of the positiveThese 10 utilities with the strongest climate goals receive a combined score of 48, far outperforming the rest.
+A checkmark -- a symbol of the positiveThese 10 utilities with the strongest climate goals receive a combined score of 51, far outperforming the rest.

 An illustration of a flower

-In total, Sierra Club analysts examined plans for 77 operating companies owned by 50 parent companies that own half of all remaining coal and gas generation in the US.
+In total, Sierra Club analysts examined plans for 75 operating companies owned by 50 parent companies that own half of all remaining coal and gas generation in the US.
 The report shows that almost all of their pledges to become “carbon neutral” sometime in the future are nothing more than distractions from the fact that they are not transitioning from fossil fuels to clean energy fast enough.

 The Case for Clean Energy

-Every year a coal plant stays online is another year the neighboring community - which in the U.S. is frequently Black, Indigenous, people of color, or low income - suffers from elevated rates of asthma, heart disease, and other health problems.
+Every year a coal plant stays online is another year the neighboring community—which in the US is frequently Black, Indigenous, people of color, or low income—suffers from elevated rates of asthma, heart disease, and other health problems.
 As of 2023, the remaining coal plants without plans to retire by 2030 are responsible for about 3,800 premature deaths per year due to particulate pollution.
 In addition, renewables such as wind and solar, especially when combined with storage and smart energy management, can increase resiliency and reduce the risk of blackouts and other energy shortages due to extreme weather, which are more likely to occur in Black and Latinx communities.

 What Is Your Utility Company Doing to Transition to Clean Energy?